How to use System Restore in Windows 10, 8 or 8.1

 2. Click the System Restore program icon.

-Note: If you have two options on this screen, say Recommended restore and Choose a different restore point , select the Choose a different restore point option before clicking Next > unless you are absolutely sure the restore point Selected is the one you want to use.
+Note: If you have two options on this screen, say Recommended restore and Choose a different restore point, select the Choose a different restore point option before clicking Next > unless you are sure the restore point Selected is the one you want to use.

-Note: If you need to, check the Show more restore points check box or Show more restore points older than 5 days check box to see more recent restore points.
-There’s no guarantee that there is any but it’s worth looking for if you need to go back to that far.
+Note: If you need to, check the Show more restore points check box or Show more restore points older than five days check box to see more recent restore points.
+There’s no guarantee that there is any, but it’s worth looking for if you need to go back that far.